exyness/Integral/README.md

 ## Overview

 **Integral** is a cutting-edge, AI-powered productivity suite that unifies task management, note-taking, time tracking, journaling, and budgeting into one intelligent platform.
-Featuring a stunning **Liquid Ether** WebGL interface and powered by **RAG (Retrieval-Augmented Generation)** technology, Integral helps you organize your life with the power of AI.
+Powered by **RAG (Retrieval-Augmented Generation)** technology and featuring an intelligent **AI Assistant**, Integral helps you organize your life with natural language commands and smart contextual insights.

 ## Live Demo